 This article lists most of the nations known to express doubts to some degree about the cryptocurrency world.
 Some simply place restrictions, while others an outright ban.

-It is worthy of mention that we can’t accuse them of being without excusable reasons for their decisions (especially if we choose to ignore the tricky and dicey theatrics of global politics and international relations).
+It is worth mentioning that we can’t accuse them of being without excusable reasons for their decisions (especially if we choose to ignore the tricky and dicey theatrics of global politics and international relations).

 Does Crypto deserve Bans and Restrictions?

-Billionaire investor Warren Buffet is perhaps the most repulsive billionaire to crypto.
+Billionaire investor Warren Buffet is perhaps the most repulsive billionaire in crypto.
 The thought seemingly makes him want to puke